irynadiudiuk/Dev_Ops_Mentorship_Program/ansible_nta/README.md

 ## Nginx as Reverse Proxy for Apache and Tomcat servers

-- Requires Ansible 2.7 or newer
+- Requires Ansible 2.4 or newer and Python 2.7
 - Expects CentOS/RHEL 7.x hosts